Carrier Strike Group 2: Homecoming and key accomplishments

 Carrier Strike Group Two transited the Suez Canal on 27 October 2014.
 Following port visits, the strike group transited the Strait of Gibraltar on 6 November 2014.
-Carrier Strike Group Two concluded its nine-month-long deployment when it arrived in Norfolf, Virginia, on 15 November 2014.
+Carrier Strike Group Two concluded its nine-month-long deployment when it arrived in Norfolk, Virginia, on 15 November 2014.
 The strike group was preceded by the return of the destroyer Arleigh Burke from its eight-month-long independent deployment to the U.S. Fifth Fleet on 17 October 2014.

 During its 2014 deployment, the strike group's aviation units flew 12,774 sorties for a total of 34,831 flight hours.
 This included 3,245 combat sorties with 18,333 combat flight hours flown.
 Aircraft delivered 232 precision guided bombs and fired more than 2,400 rounds of 20mm ammunition.
 The aircraft also made 10,003 catapult launches and arrested landings (traps).